LUMCMRI/mri_safety_cases/en_US/Gravida/case_part3.md

-# Gravida scan met verrassing
+# Gravida with a surprise

-## Extra informatie
+## Extra information
-Bij navraag bleek er tweemaal een ingreep te zijn gepleegd.
-Hieronder vind je de verslagen.
+Upon inquiry, it turned out two interventions were performed.
+Below you find the reports

 ____
-*Pte werd naar ons verwezen voor ontlasting van de hydrothorax middels shunting.*
+*Patient was referred to us for relief of the hydrothorax by means of  a shunt.*

 **Procedures:**
-*Shunting Re
+*Shunting Right
-Datum: dd-mm-jjjj
+Datum: dd-mm-yyyy
 AD: wwWdD
-Indicatie: Hydro/chylothorax*
+Indication: Hydro/chylothorax*

-**Foetus xxxxxx, nnnnnnn**
+**Fetus xxxxxx, nnnnnnn**
-*Hydrops foetalis: ja
+*Hydrops foetalis: yes
-Maternaal Mirror Syndrome: nee
+Maternal Mirror Syndrome: no
-Medicatie foetus: atracurium, fentanyl
+Medication fetus: atracurium, fentanyl
-Placenta locatie: hoog anterior
+Placenta location: high anterior
-Type shunt: Rodeck
+Shunt type: Rodeck
-Starttijd: hh:mm
+Start time: hh:mm
-Zijde foetaal: rechts
+Fetal side: right
-Totaal aantal shunts intrauterien: 1
+Total number of shunts intra-uterine: 1
-Complicatie: geen
+Complications: none
-procedure geslaagd: deels
+Procedure succesful: partly
-Eindtijd: hh:mm
+End time: hh:mm
-Duur: xx minuten*
+Duration: xx minutes*

-**Conclusie:**
+**Conclusion:**
-*Voorafgaand cordocentese voor lysosomale enzym bepaling en toediening foetale medicatie (R/ Fentanyl/Atracurium) Gepland bilateraal plaatsen TA-shunt.
-Na ongecompliceerd plaatsen rechter shuntje foetus echter in niet meer te corrigeren linker zijligging gedraaid.
-Eerst effect van unilateraal shuntje afwachten.  *
+*Prior cordocentesis for lysosomal enzyme determination and administration of fetal medication (R / Fentanyl / Atracurium) Scheduled TA shunt placement bilaterally.
+After uncomplicated placement of the right shunt however, fetus turned into left lateral position that cannot be corrected.
+First wait for the effect of a unilateral shunt.  *

 *******